JonathanCoe/bitseal/README.md

 + Import addresses
 + Export addresses
 + Choose which servers to use (including your own)
-+ Local encryption of the database, using SQLCipher
++ Local encryption of the app's database (using SQLCipher)

 Roadmap for development (subject to change)